Tender oven-roasted rack of lamb, seasoned with rosemary, thyme, garlic, salt and freshly ground black pepper, and slathered with olive oil.

 1 Rub rib rack(s) all over with mixture of rosemary, thyme, and garlic.
 Sprinkle with freshly ground black pepper.
 Place in a thick plastic bag with olive oil.
 Spread oil around so that it coats the lamb rack(s) all over.
 Squeeze out as much air as you can from the bag and seal.
 Place in a container so that if the bag leaks, the container catches the leak.
 If you want, place in the refrigerator overnight.
 Or, if you are not marinating overnight, let lamb rack(s) sit in the rub marinade as it comes to room temperature before cooking.

-2 Remove lamb rack from refrigerator to 1-2 hours before you cook it so that it comes to room temp.
+2 Remove lamb rack from refrigerator to 1 1/2 to 2 hours before you cook it so that it comes to room temp.
 (If the meat is not at room temperature it will be hard for it to cook evenly.)

-4 Roast at 400°F for 7 minutes, then lower the heat to 300°F. Cook for 7-15 minutes longer (depending on the size of the lamb rack, or one of the lamb racks if you are cooking more than one), until a meat thermometer inserted into the thickest part of the meat 125°F on a for rare or 135°F for medium rare.
-Remove from oven, cover with foil and let rest for 5-10 minutes.
+4 Place the roast in the oven roast at 450°F for 10 minutes, or until the surface of the roast is nicely browned, then lower the heat to 300°F. Cook for 10-20 minutes longer (depending on the size of the lamb rack, and how rare or well done you want your lamb), until a meat thermometer inserted into the thickest part of the meat 125°F on a for rare or 135°F for medium rare.
+Remove from oven, cover with foil and let rest for 15 minutes.

 Cut lamb chops away from the rack by slicing between the bones.
 Serve 2-3 chops per person.